Zizaco/confide/README.md

 [![Build Status](https://api.travis-ci.org/Zizaco/confide.png)](https://travis-ci.org/Zizaco/confide)

-Confide is a authentication solution for **Laravel4** made to eliminate repetitive tasks involving the management of users: Account creation, login, logout, confirmation by e-mail, and other password reset.
+Confide is a authentication solution for **Laravel4** made to eliminate repetitive tasks involving the management of users: Account creation, login, logout, confirmation by e-mail, password reset, etc.

 Confide aims to be simple to use, quick to configure and flexible.